Frequently Asked Questions

 1. What is a clinical trial?

-- A research study that explores whether a medical strategy, investigational treatment, or device is safe and effective for humans.
+- A research study that explores whether a medical strategy, investigational medicine, or device is safe and effective for humans.

 2. What are the phases of clinical development?